mathieu-benoit/DevOpsOnAzureLab/docs/Lab 1 - Source control/README.md

 ![Slack - Add Visual Studio Integration - Code Pushed](./imgs/Slack-AddVisualStudioIntegration-CodePushed.PNG)

 9. Once the result page is displayed ("New integration added!"), you will copy the "WebHook URL" field value "https://hooks.slack.com/services/..." to be used during the next steps.

-Scroll down at the bottom of this page to click on the "Save Integration" button.
+TODO - REMOVE THIS PART? - Scroll down at the bottom of this page to click on the "Save Integration" button.

 10. Go to the "Service Hooks" of the "Admin" page of your VSTS project and from there click on the "Create subscription" button like illustrated below.

 ![ServiceHooks - Notification To Slack - Setup](./imgs/ServiceHooks-NotificationToSlack-Setup.PNG)